GravityPDF/gravity-pdf-documentation/docs/v6/extensions/enhanced-download-add-on.md

 * When not in the _loading_ state, a user is able to click anywhere on the screen to close the modal.
 The modal can also be closed with the Escape key.
 * HTML is not allowed in this setting.
 * The default value is: `close`

+### PDF for GravityView

+You can enable the Enhanced Download functionality when [using the _Link to Single Entry PDF_ field from the _PDF for GravityView_ extension](pdf-for-gravityview-add-on.md#link-to-single-entry-pdf).

 ### Limitations